brettmeyerowitz/deye_cloud/README.md

 - `switch` entities (e.g., `switch.prog_1_grid_charge`)
 - `number` entities (e.g., `number.prog_1_battery`)

-These settings are persisted to the Deye Cloud when modified, and provide smart energy usage scheduling through the UI.
+These settings are validated and written back to the Deye Cloud as a full TOU schedule whenever any value is modified, and provide smart energy usage scheduling through the UI.

 ## Troubleshooting